slammeralex/The-Strong/README.md

 We use third-party analytics tools to help us measure traffic and usage trends for the Service.
 These tools collect information sent by your device or our Service, including the web pages you visit, add-ons, and other information that assists us in improving the Service.
 We collect and use this analytics information with analytics information from other Users so that it cannot reasonably be used to identify any particular individual User.

 SHARING OF YOUR INFORMATION
-We will not rent or sell your information to third parties outside Thinkers (or the group of companies of which Thinkers is a part) without your consent, except as noted in this Policy.
+We will not rent or sell your information to third parties outside The Strong (or the group of companies of which The Strong is a part) without your consent, except as noted in this Policy.

 Link to privacy policy of third party service providers used by the app